Port Arthur, Texas: Hurricane of September 12, 1897

 Celebrations in Port Arthur on completion of the Kansas City, Pittsburg and Gulf Railroad between Kansas City and Port Arthur occurred Saturday, September 11, 1897.
 The celebrations brought additional people into town.
 The next day, a major hurricane hit Port Arthur.
-Water flowed five feet deep in the streets.
+Water flowed 5 ft deep in the streets.
 People loaded into the unfinished railroad roundhouse seeking shelter; the building promptly collapsed, killing four.
 In the end, 13 people died, homes were destroyed, and a pleasure pier was severely damaged.

 Hurricane Audrey

 In June 1957, Hurricane Audrey made landfall just east of Port Arthur in Cameron Parish, Louisiana, as a category 3 hurricane.
 The storm caused extensive wind damage around the city and significant storm surge flooding just east in Southwest Louisiana.

 Hurricane Rita

 On September 24, 2005, Hurricane Rita made landfall between Sabine Pass, Texas, and Johnson Bayou, Louisiana, as a category 3 hurricane.
 A wind gust of 116 mph was recorded in Port Arthur.
 The storm caused widespread significant wind damage throughout the city, with power outages lasting several weeks in some locations.
 Some areas of the city also received flooding due to Rita.